FIWARE/tutorials.TourGuide-App/README.md

 #### How to configure a Context Provider in Orion

 [Here](https://github.com/Fiware/tutorials.TourGuide-App/blob/master/doc/ContextProvider.md) you can find a simple example of how to configure a Context Provider using Orion.

+#### How to use CEP to process and generate events

+[Here](https://github.com/Fiware/tutorials.TourGuide-App/blob/master/doc/CEP.md) you can find a simple example of how to use CEP to process notifications from Orion and generate new events.

 #### How to configure Cygnus in TourGuide